 Known in Ayurveda as tulsi, holy basil has numerous health benefits.
 A variety of components including saponins, triterpenoids, flavonoids, and tannins may account for its beneficial properties.
-The leaf also contains an essential oil composed of eugenol and other volatile compounds.
-Tulsi has anti-inflammatory and antioxidant properties and is thought to increase your resistance to disease and stress.16
+The leaf also contains

 The roots of ashwagandha, a herb that belongs to the same family as pepper, contains withanolides which account for its benefits.
 Ashwagandha can enhance your immune system and inhibit inflammation.
 It is reputed to promote wellness as well as counteract stress.17